7 wonders of india

 Why is the list called the “7 Wonders of India”?

 The term “7 Wonders of India” is used to highlight 7 of the most impressive and historically significant sites in India.
-These sites are chosen for their cultural, historical, or architectural significance, and they reflect the rich heritage of the country.
+These sites are chosen for their cultural, historical, or architectural significance and reflect the country’s rich heritage.

 Which is the Wonder Temple of India?

-The Konark Sun Temple in Odisha earns its reputation as the Wonder Temple of India for its stunning architecture and intricate carvings.
+The Konark Sun Temple in Odisha is renowned as the Wonder Temple of India for its stunning architecture and intricate carvings.